tillitis/tkey-ssh-agent/README.md

 ./tkey-sign file-with-message
 ```

-If you're using real hardware, the LED on the USB stick is a steady
+If you're using real hardware, the LED on the USB stick becomes a steady
 green while the app is receiving data to sign.
 The LED then flashes
 green, indicating that you're required to physically touch the USB
 stick for the signing to complete.
 The touch sensor is located next to